nirevexin/Data-Science-Professional-Training-Course/Analysis of apartments for sale advertisements/README.md

    - The share of abnormally fast sales from the total is 0.01%

    - Most values are located to the right of the median.
-To determine the usual sales time, let's take the average value of 169 days.
+The usual sales time can be determined by taking the average value, which is 169 days.

 - We have created a correlation table and concluded that the factors that most influence the price of housing are the following, classified from most influential to least influential: